Elevator Pitch Assignment Description

 When and How to Use an Elevator Pitch – beyond the course.

-You can use your elevator pitch at interviews to explain your point quickly and supported, and online in discussion about a focused topic, for example.
-An elevator speech is a great way to gain confidence in introducing your opinions to managers and in meetings.
+You can use your elevator pitch at interviews to explain your point quickly and supported, OR in an online in discussion about a focused topic, In addition, An elevator speech is a great way to gain confidence in introducing your opinions to managers and in meetings.

 You can also use an elevator pitch to explain your perspective at networking events and mixers.
 If you're attending professional association programs and events, or any other type of gathering, confidence in having an opinion on a general topic with supporting examples adds value to your opinion on other topics also.